 Use this if you want the same outcome.

-Best for: transformations, case studies, product demos, creator journeys and service businesses.
+Best for: transformations, case studies, product demos, creator journeys, fitness, beauty and service businesses.

 4. The Faceless Voiceover Script